 We are not the only family who believes that summer should be a season of STEM activities for kids.
 In fact, many families do STEM and science activities in the summer (check out my science summer camp if you need some new ideas).
-Still, although we have tried hundreds of science experiments for kids, we had yet to try the classic Ivory soap science experiments.
+Still, although we have tried hundreds of science experiments for kids, we had yet to try the classic Ivory soap science experiment.

-Classic Ivory Soap Science Experiments
+The Classic Expanding Soap Science Fair Project

-Use this experiment as a jumping off point for more soap science experiments, like the soap-powered boat science project!
+Use this soap experiment as a jumping off point for more soap science experiments, like the soap-powered boat science project!